rust-lang/rfcs/text/2945-c-unwind-abi.md

 Coercions between `"C-unwind"` function types (such as function pointers) and the other ABIs are not part of this RFC.
-However, they will probably be indispensible for API design, so we plan to provide them in a future RFC.
+However, they will probably be indispensable for API design, so we plan to provide them in a future RFC.

 As mentioned [above][rationale], shims will be required if Rust changes its unwind mechanism.